AasifaShaik029/NCG_Repo/README.md

 This assignment is designed to test your ability to integrate and automate the DevOps lifecycle within a limited timeframe.

 # Solution:

+## Repos used in this assignment : https://github.com/AasifaShaik029/NCG_Repo
 ## Setting up a Continuous Integration/Continuous Deployment (CI/CD) pipeline:
 ### Tools Used :
 - AWS for EC2 Instance to deploy the application.